Canonical translation surfaces for computing Veech groups: Introduction

-Any non-zero holomorphic 1-form $\omega$ on a Riemann surface $X$ gives local coordinates by integration, the result is a translation surface, see say \cite{Masur}.
-There is a natural action by $\text{SL}_2(\mathbb R)$ on the set of translation surfaces, the stabilizer of a translation surface is its {\em Veech group}.
-(See below for a definition in terms of intrinsic properties of the surface.)
-We give a new algorithm for the computation of the Veech group of a translation surface.
+Any non-zero holomorphic 1-form $\omega$ on a closed Riemann surface $X$ gives local coordinates by integration, the result is a translation surface $(X, \omega)$, see say \cite{Masur}.
+The zeros of $\omega$ result in singularities of the ``flat" metric of the translation surface, the translation surfaces of the same set of orders of zeros form a {\em stratum}.
+Although in its natural topology, almost every stratum has more than one connected component \cite{KontsevichZorich}, we associate to each stratum in a natural manner a single (infinite and, in general, non-connected) translation surface (see Definition~\ref{d:canTranSurf}) and show that every translation surface in the stratum can be appropriately represented on this canonical translation surface.
+More precisely, every translation surface of the stratum has an isometric copy of its Voronoi 2-cells on the canonical surface, allowing reconstruction of the original translation surface (see Proposition~\ref{p:reconstructingXomega}).